Editing by Troy

 If you read one of my manuscripts before a proofread, you’ll find lots of duplicated words.
 I suspect this is my brain trying to slow down to let my fingers keep up as they type.
 But then my brain stutters, repeating a word, so my fingers type the same word again again.
 (That one was on purpose to illustrate the point.)

 In today’s world of high-tech, you can spend some time yourself with the proofread.
 Or pay a college student to proofread for you.
 Or find a professional proofreader.
-I personally use Grammarly (it’s active as I type this now).
+I personally use Grammarly (I’ve got it active as I type this).